NOAA-PMEL/PyFerret/README.md

 Extract the PyFerret tar.gz file in the desired location.
-Starting with PyFerret v7, there is only a single tar.gz file which extracts all its contents to a subdirectory that it creates.
-(As apposed to Ferret which has separate `fer_environment` and `fer_executables` tar.gz files that extract into the current directory.)
+Starting with PyFerret v7, there is only a single tar.gz file which extracts all its contents to a subdirectory that it creates (as apposed to Ferret which has separate `fer_environment` and `fer_executables` tar.gz files that extract into the current directory).
-If desired, you can change the name of the subdirectory created at this time.
+If desired, at this time you can change the name of this subdirectory that was created.

 Move into this PyFerret installation directory and run the `bin/Finstall` script to create the `ferret_paths.sh`, `ferret_paths.csh`, and `pyferret`